abrady/Vulk/README.md

 Looking at the normal map directly:
 * first these normals aren't normalized? maybe I'm loading them wrong, let's ee
-* oooh, I'm loading them as VK_FORMAT_R8G8B8_SRGB, but that automatically converts the texture from linear color space to sRGB space (i.e. gamma corrects them)
+* oooh, I'm loading them as VK_FORMAT_R8G8B8_SRGB, but that automatically converts the texture from sRGB space to linear space (i.e. gamma un-corrects them)
 * what I need to do is use the _UNORM format.
 * also I see this only has 3 channels but I'm loading 4, does that matter? let's see

 ![](Assets/Screenshots/fixed_texture_normals.png)

-Look at that! just had to load the normals in _UNORM format and not _SRBG which was doing some sort of correction. let's see the sphere:
+Look at that! just had to load the normals in _UNORM format and not _SRGB which was doing some sort of correction. let's see the sphere:

 ![](Assets/Screenshots/fixed_sphere_normals.png)